Easy Protein Pumpkin Muffins

 Step 2: Whisk ingredients.
 Whisk flapjack mix, milk, maple sugar, avocado oil, pumpkin, egg, cinnamon, and vanilla in a large mixing bowl until smooth and combined.

 Step 4: Bake and cool.
-Transfer the muffin pan to the oven, and bake for 16 minutes (or until a toothpick comes out clean).
+Transfer the muffin pan to the oven, and bake for 16-18 minutes, until a toothpick comes out clean.
 Let cool for 5 minutes in the pan, then remove the lined muffins from the pan and enjoy warm, or place them on a wire rack to finish cooling before storing.

 Recipe Tips